You know prayer could be so much more -- but there are those distractions.

 Q. Why is prayer something that needs to be taught?
 CAN it even be taught?

 A. There is a sense that prayer ought to be natural -- we were created for relationship with God, after all.
 But our nature is damaged by sin, and so not everything "natural" is "easy."
 The disciples asked Jesus to teach them to pray (Luke 11:1) and Paul said we don't know how to pray as we should (Romans 8:26).
 And in the time since the Bible was written, followers of Christ have discovered a rich variety of ways to go deeper with God in prayer.
-That's stuff that can be taught -- and it needs to be taught, because countless people really struggle with prayer.
-They may be new to faith.
-They may have been taught that there is only one "right" way to pray, but found it didn't fit them.
+That's stuff that really can be taught -- and it needs to be taught, because countless people struggle with prayer.
+They may be new to faith, or they may have been taught that there is only one "right" way to pray, but found it didn't fit them.

 Q. Why do you charge money for the class?